metarhia/impress/README.md

 [Impress](https://github.com/tshemsedinov/impress) Application Server for [node.js](http://nodejs.org).
 All decisions are made.
 Solutions are scaled.
 Tools are provided and optimized for high load.
 Ready for applied development and production.

-Impress follows alternative way in several aspects:
+Impress (Impress Application Server, IAS) follows alternative way in several aspects:
   - No callback chain (no middleware), hierarchically inheritable hash routing instead
   - Monolithic high coupling core with obligatory things optimized for performance
   - Extensible plug-ins format for optionally needed things